 The health measures in the Terrestrial Code have been formally adopted by the World Assembly of OIE Delegates, which constitutes the organisation's highest decision-making body.
-The 21st edition incorporates modifications to the Terrestrial Code agreed at the 80th OIE General Session in May 2012.
-The 2012 edition includes revised information on the following subjects: glossary; notification of diseases and epidemiological information; criteria for the inclusion of diseases, infections and infestations on the OIE List; animal health surveillance; procedures for self declaration and for official recognition by the OIE; import risk analysis; evaluation of Veterinary Services; communication; application of compartmentalisation; collection and processing of bovine, small ruminant and porcine semen; collection and processing of in vivo derived embryos from livestock and horses; official health control of bee diseases; OIE procedures relevant to the Agreement on the Application of Sanitary and Phytosanitary Measures of the World Trade Organization; model veterinary certificate for international movements of dogs, cats and ferrets originating from countries considered infected with rabies; biosecurity procedures in poultry production; harmonization of national antimicrobial resistance surveillance and monitoring programmes; monitoring of the quantities and usage patterns of antimicrobial agents used in food producing animals; zoonoses transmissible from non-human primates; introduction to the recommendations for animal welfare; use of animals in research and education; Aujeszky's disease; rabies; African horse sickness; equine influenza; equine viral arteritis; avian influenza; and rabbit haemorrhagic disease.
+The 22nd edition incorporates modifications to the Terrestrial Code agreed at the 81th OIE General Session in May 2013.
+The 2013 edition includes revised information on the following subjects: glossary; notification of diseases, infections, infestations and epidemiological information; criteria for the inclusion of diseases, infections and infestations on the OIE list; procedures for self declaration and for official recognition by the OIE; evaluation of Veterinary Services; veterinary legislation; collection and processing of bovine, small ruminant and porcine semen; collection and processing of in vivo derived embryos from livestock and horses; official health control of bee diseases; biosecurity procedures in poultry production; responsible and prudent use of antimicrobial agents in veterinary medicine; zoonoses transmissible from non-human primates; introduction to the recommendations for animal welfare; use of animals in research and education; animal welfare and beef cattle production systems; infection with rabies virus; infection with rinderpest virus; infection with Trichinella spp.; infestation of honey bees with Acarapis woodi; infection of honey bees with Paenibacillus larvae (American foulbrood); infection of honey bees with Melissococcus plutonius (European foulbrood); infestation with Aethina tumida (small hive beetle); infestation of honey bees with Tropilaelaps spp.; infestation of honey bees with Varroa spp. (varroosis); infection with avian influenza viruses; Newcastle disease; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with equine arteritis virus; infection with Chlamydophila abortus (enzootic abortion of ewes); infection with peste des petits ruminants virus; and infection with classical swine fever virus.